NicKarlovich/oneDNDConversion/doc.md

 #### Tactical Shift
 * New 5th level feature
 * Lets you move half your movement speed w/out provoking opportunity attacks when you use your second wind.

+#### Weapon Mastery
+* You gain mastery of weapons, more than any other class and at higher levels can combine and change them, see more below in weapon mastery section

 ### Monk